nappy101/jwks/README.md

 https://jwt.io/

 # PROJECT 2
+main2.py | test2.py | pineda-gradebot2.png
 This will continue extending the JWKS server created in PROJECT 1.

 The goal of this project is to:
 1. Create/Open a SQLite DB file at start
-2. Write the private keys to that file
+2. Write the serialized private key to that file
-3. Modify the POST:/auth and GET:/.well-known/jwks.json endpoints to use the database
+3. Modify POST:/auth to connect to the database and save the key as well as GET:/.well-known/jwks.json endpoint to use the database

 POST:/auth will:
+1. Connect to the database
-1. read a private key from the database
+2. read a private key
    - if expired: read an expired key
    - if not: read a valid unexpired key
-2. Sign a JWT with the private key and return the JWT
+3. Insert the key into the database
+4. Encode the token

 GET:/.well-known/jwks.json will:
 1. Read all valid, non-expired private keys from the database.

-2. Create a JWKS response from those private keys.
+- Serve HTTP on port 8080

 References: